-In fact, many homosexual survivors of the concentration camps were re-arrested and imprisoned based on charges originally brought against them by the Nazis during the war!!!!
-This made me aboslutely sick to my stomach when I found out!!
+Many homosexual survivors of the concentration camps were re-arrested and imprisoned based on charges brought initially against them by the Nazis during the war!!!!
+This made me absolutely sick to my stomach when I found out!!

 The victim’s time in concentration camps counted for nothing as well, so their sentences started from the date of their so-called ‘liberation,’ and the only real difference was the were no longer put to death.